View our brochure to learn about our programs, curriculum, tuition, and more.

 A refund may be requested before you access the Google Classroom©.
 If requested, your registration fee minus a $75 administrative fee will be credited to the card used to enroll.

 There will be no refund (partial or otherwise) once you have accessed the course content, or once the workshop starts.

 Pharmacists, in a community, ambulatory care, health-system, or other practice setting who are interested in working in a collaborative relationship with a physician.
 This Initial Test and Treat Course is specifically designed to meet the Florida Board of Pharmacy requirements for pharmacist treatment of nonchronic conditions certification as outlined in FS §465.1895.

 Barry Bleidt at email@example.comCarsten Evans at firstname.lastname@example.org

 The American Pharmacists Association is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.

-To obtain full credit for the Initial Collaborative Practices Certification, registrants must complete the home study activities, complete and pass both the self-study and final assessments with a grade of 70% or better, attend the entire live workshop, complete the activity evaluations, and claim CPE credit (using the correct NABP eProfile Number, birthdate, and Florida pharmacist license number).
+To obtain full credit for the Initial Test and Treat Certification, registrants must complete the home study activities, complete and pass the self-study assessment with a grade of 70% or better, attend the entire live workshop, perform satisfactorily on the skills assessment at the end, complete the activity evaluations, and claim CPE credit (using the correct NABP eProfile Number, birthdate, and Florida pharmacist license number).
 Participants must claim credit once each component is completed.
 Once credit has been claimed, transcripts of the earned CPE credits will be available online on both the Learner’s CE Broker and CPE Monitor profiles as soon as these organizations post them.
-The Certificate of Achievement will be available online upon successful completion of all the necessary activity requirements on line.
+The Certificate of Achievement will be available online upon successful completion of all the necessary activity requirements online.

 There will be two opportunities to complete each of the two assessments successfully.
 Please note that you will not be permitted to submit either assessment a third time.
 All assessment questions are randomized.